 Floating just off the coast of Valencia, Ibiza is undeniably one of the world’s top destinations for yacht charters.
 Frequented by wealthy yachters, celebrities and luxury party-goers alike, this vibrant island has been unofficially named “the undisputed party capital of the world.”
 Yet, beyond the nightlife, Ibiza offers plenty to explore during a luxury charter vacation.

 Surrounded by the beautiful, sapphire-blue waters of the Mediterranean Sea, Ibiza is a tropical oasis by day and an opulent party at night – every day of the week.
-The entire island – from the shops and restaurants, to residents and yacht charter guests – comes alive in the late afternoon and keeps going until the early hours.
+The entire island – from the shops and restaurants to residents and yacht charter guests – comes alive in the late afternoon and keeps going until the early hours.

 Yet, the island has everything a yacht charterer could want: Flawless white-sand beaches, rocky cliffs for hiking, restaurants, spas; you name, Ibiza’s got it.
-A playground for the rich and beautiful, Ibiza is regarded as one of trendiest Mediterranean yacht charter destinations.
+A playground for the rich and beautiful, Ibiza is regarded as one of the trendiest Mediterranean yacht charter destinations.
 Just one night in Ibiza promises a lifetime of stories.

-Things to Do and See in Ibiza
+Ibiza Yacht Charters – Things to Do & See

-Sure, Ibiza is best-known for its nightlife.
+Sure, Ibiza is best known for its nightlife.
 In fact, dozens of hip hop and dance songs pay homage to the island’s legendary party scene.

-Yet, beyond the bass and club lights, you’ll find plenty of unique, relaxing and inspiring sights and attractions.
-From exploring ancient ruins, to paddling around the island’s hidden coves, an Ibiza yacht charter offers a packed itinerary of fun activities.
+Yet, beyond the bass and club lights, you’ll find plenty of unique, relaxing, and inspiring sights and attractions.
+From exploring ancient ruins to paddling around the island’s hidden coves, an Ibiza yacht charter offers a packed itinerary of fun activities.

 Las Salinas Salt Flats

 Regarded as one of Ibiza’s most famous natural landmarks, the Las Salinas Salt Flats can be found on the southernmost tip of the island.
-Starting out as lakes, the water evaporates during the summer months, resulting in a sparkling layer of pure salt on its sea floor.
+Starting out as lakes, the water evaporates during the summer months, resulting in a sparkling layer of pure salt on its seafloor.
 As peaceful as it is unique, this natural phenomenon is a great spot to watch the Mediterranean sunset – the shimmering sea salt adds extra sparkle to an already enchanting view.